Bayesian score calibration for approximate models: Methods

 for a sequence of $\rho \in (0,1)$, using pairs of $(\bar\theta^{(m)}, \{f^{\star}(\hat\theta^{(m)}_i)\}_{i=1}^{N})$ for $m \in \{1,\ldots,M\}$ generated by Algorithm~\ref{alg:method}.
+We refer to $\rho$ as the target coverage.
 Whilst this diagnostic can be calculated on the joint distribution of the posterior, for simplicity we will use the marginal version of \eqref{eq:diagnostic} resulting in a diagnostic for each parameter in the posterior.
 We forgo a multivariate diagnostic as the marginal version requires less user input (only the type of credible intervals to use) and multivariate versions are far more difficult to compute.
-For our experiments we use credible intervals with end-points determined by symmetric tail-probabilities.
+For our experiments we use credible intervals with end-points determined by symmetric tail-probabilities and plot the miscoverage for an interval of target coverage levels $\rho \in [0.1,0.95]$.
+The miscoverage is $\text{MC}(\rho) = \text{AC}(\rho) - \rho$, where positive values indicate over-coverage, while negative values indicate under-coverage.

-The calibration coverage diagnostic will be sensitive to failures of the method in the high probability regions of the importance distribution,~$\bar\Pi$.
+The miscoverage diagnostic will be sensitive to failures of the method in the high probability regions of the importance distribution,~$\bar\Pi$.
 If one wishes to test areas outside this region or in specific areas, new pairs of transformed approximate posteriors and their data-generating value could be produced at the cost of additional computation.
-With respect to the importance distribution, this diagnostic will help to detect if the quality of the approximate distribution is insufficient, if the transformation family is too limited, if the weights have too high variance or if the optimization procedure otherwise fails (for example due to an insufficient number of calibration datasets).
+With respect to the importance distribution, this diagnostic will help to detect if the quality of the approximate distribution is insufficient, if the transformation family is too limited, if the weights have too high variance or if the optimization procedure otherwise fails (for example due to an insufficient number of calibration data sets).